 Gary Shupin Independent Living Community

-The Shupin apartment building is located in one of San Francisco’s most vibrant, beautiful neighborhoods: Laurel Village.
-Residents are steps away from shops, grocery stores, banks, transportation, and cultural and recreational institutions, including the Jewish Community Center.
+Our multiple, beautiful residences for neurodivergent adults at varying stages of independence are in Laurel Heights—one of San Francisco’s most vibrant, beautiful neighborhoods.
+Residents are steps away from shops, restaurants, grocery stores, banks, transportation, and cultural and recreational institutions, including the Jewish Community Center.

-The Shupin Community staff works closely with residents on acquiring skills—whether it’s opening up a bank account, going to the grocery store, taking public transportation, laundering clothing, dressing for work, or planning and cooking meals.
+Our caring and experienced staff work closely with residents on acquiring skills—whether it is opening up a bank account, setting and maintaining a budget, going to the grocery store, taking public transportation, laundering clothing, dressing for work, planning and cooking meals, or a variety of other activities of daily living.

 - Care management